bullshag/ygoCGPTE/GDD.md

 ## 16. Changelog (Auto-Appended)
 - 2025-10-19: Hardened TavernPanel recruit search to require active node IDs, reuse TavernManager's persisted roster fetch, and backported SQL split trimming for pre-.NET Standard runtimes.
 Progress for Tavern sub-panel integration updated to 18%. — Codex
+- 2025-10-19: Enabled TavernPanel to toggle the recruit window root when search results arrive so "Search for Party Members" reveals the candidate list without manual inspector changes; updated Tavern sub-panel progress to 22%. — Codex
 - 2025-10-19: Surfaced recruit stat TMP labels with tooltip descriptions in TavernPanel so designers can wire tavern UI without code changes and documented progress bump. — Codex
 - 2025-10-19: Documented TavernPanel manual candidate button layout (anchoredPosition offsets, layout group disablement) and updated progress to 70%. — Codex
 - 2025-10-18: Wired `locationWindowHandler` to the new `ActivitySelectionChanged` event so designers can assign Tavern/Shop/Temple/etc. GameObjects that automatically show when their buttons are selected and hide otherwise. — Codex